Managing secrets begins with creating a secret scope. A secret scope is collection of secrets identified by a name.

 Scopes are created with permissions controlled by ACLs.
 By default, scopes are created with

 MANAGE permission for the user who created the scope (the “creator”), which lets the creator read secrets in the scope, write secrets to the scope, and change ACLs for the scope.
-If your account has the Premium plan or above, you can assign granular permissions at any time after you create the scope.
+If your account has the Premium plan and above, you can assign granular permissions at any time after you create the scope.
 For details, see Secret access control.

 You can also override the default and explicitly grant